jp43/AchlysBackEnd/README.md

 ```

-After the final step (i.e., mmpbsa) has finished normally, executing the *checkjob* command
+As the final step (i.e., mmpbsa) has finished normally, executing the *checkjob* command
 will create two folders within the corresponding lig directory, i.e., *mmpbsa* and *mmgbsa*.
 Those folders contain the best poses as predicted by the PBSA (pbsa/pbsa.pdb) and the GBSA
 methods (pbsa/pbsa.pdb) as well as the corresponding binding energies (pbsa/pbsa.out for